Panmun-guyok

 P'anmun-guyŏk is a ward in Kaesong, North Korea.

 History

 In December 1952, during the Korean War, P'anmun County was established due to the reorganization of administrative divisions in North Korea.
 The name of the county is taken from Panmunjom, where armistice talks were held at the time.

 In January 1955, Kaep'ung County and P'anmun County in North Hwanghae Province belonged to Kaesong District.

 In June 1957, when Kaesong District was promoted to Kaesong Directly Governed City, P'anmun County belonged to it.

 P'anmun County disappeared in November 2002.
 After Kaesong Special City was established in October 2019, P'anmun-guyŏk was established in April 2020.

 Administrative divisions

-The ward is divided into 2 tong (neighbourhoods) and 13 ri (villages).
+Due to the private nature of North Korea, it is hard to verify it without officially published material from North Korea.However, these are the names of tong (neighbourhoods) and ri (villages) that is known to have existed in the district so far to the outside world throughout its history.
+Whether it currently exists is unknown.